Forth Bridge: Movement of materials

 The bridge uses 55000 t of steel and 140000 cuyd of masonry.
 Many materials, including granite from Aberdeen, Arbroath rubble, sand, timber, and sometimes coke and coal, could be taken straight to the centre where they were required.
 Steel was delivered by train and prepared at the yard at South Queensferry, painted with boiled linseed oil, and was then taken to where it was needed by barge.
 The cement used was Portland cement manufactured on the Medway.
 It required to be stored before it was able to be used, and up to 1200 t of cement could be kept in a barge, formerly called the Hougoumont that was moored off South Queensferry.

-For a time a paddle steamer was hired for the movement of workers, but after a time it was replaced with one capable of carrying 450 men, and the barges were also used for people carrying.
+For a time a paddle steamer was hired for the movement of workers, but after a time it was replaced with one capable of carrying 450 men, and the barges were also used for carrying people.
 Special trains were run from Edinburgh and Dunfermline, and a steamer ran to Leith in the summer.